mjevange/updatepsu/README.md

 # Planned
-- Add logic to check if user has latest version applied and skip install -Add option to override install skip when latest version already installed, in order to force "refresh" install
+- Add logic to check if user has latest version applied and skip install
+- Add option to override install skip when latest version already installed, in order to force "refresh" install
 - Add option to perform overwrite install, rather than "refresh" install (maybe not nessecaery since configs live elsewhere)
 - Verify checksum up downloaded file